-The most important people in Scouting are the scouts themselves who take part in our youth programme.
+The most important people in Scouting are the scouts themselves.

-From the youngest Beaver scout through to a Scout Network member, they should have a say in how their scouting journey is run.
+From the youngest Beaver scout through to a Scout Network member, Scouts have a say in how their scouting journey is run.

 In recent years, Scouts from across the country have been empowering our young people and encouraging them to speak up and make change.
 Hampshire have been pioneers in this journey for some years.
 Here are some of the ways in which we listen to our young people:

 YouShape is a national initiative to boost youth-led scouting and create inspirational opportunities for our young people.

 From hints and tips to programme ideas, it is a brilliant way to empower Scouts and give them a voice.
 There are lots of activity ideas to listen to the ideas and how to choose them.

 Discover the resources from this year and previous years at the YouShape pages on the Scout website.